 Start Grakn and open the graph visualiser (you do not remember how?
 Head back to the relevant lesson if you need to review the material).
 With the

 academy keyspace selected, click on the “Type” button on the left side of the query editor.
 After that select the “All types” option to visualise the concepts that make up the schema of the dataset with their hierarchy.
 If you ALT+Click on one of the roles (try it on the “located” node for example) you will also see the schema connections to the other concepts.

 Try and remove some (or all) of the types you have defined in Exercise 1.
 Verify with the dashboard (remember to clean the graph visualiser) that the types are no longer there.

 What you have learned so far and where to go next

 In this module you have learned how to model and write, and modify a Grakn schema.
-Give yourself a pat on the back, because you are now well equipped to design a Grakn knowledge base.
-Next step is to add some meat, i.e. learn to load the file you have composed and add data to the knowledge base.
+Give yourself a pat on the back, because you are now well equipped to design a Grakn knowledge graph.
+The next step is to add some meat, i.e. learn to load the file you have composed and add data to the knowledge graph.
 If you want to know about Grakn data model or Grakn schemas, as always, head to the docs.